swayam-kothekar/webforge/README.md

 # 🌐 WebForge

 **WebForge** is a blazing-fast command-line tool to deploy static websites directly to AWS S3.
-Ideal for launching portfolios, mini-projects, landing pages, or demos — without needing complex DevOps pipelines.
+Ideal for launching portfolios, mini-projects, landing pages, or demos with a single command.

 ---